-You've probably heard that many celebrities got their start in The Mickey Mouse Club.
-However, if you've never seen the show itself, we don't blame you!
+Many celebrities got their start in The Mickey Mouse Club.
 MMC first aired way before the internet, though it had a short social media comeback in 2017.
-Regardless, there is no better time to catch up!
-This post will cover everything you need to know about The Mickey Mouse Club, including a list of Mouseketeers that the show catapulted to stardom.
+Regardless, this post will cover everything pop culture fans need to know about The Mickey Mouse Club, including a list of Mouseketeers that the show catapulted to stardom.

 What Is The Mickey Mouse Club?

-Long before there was Hannah Montana, Wizards of Wizardly Place, Lizzie McGuire, and Tricked, Disney aired The Mickey Mouse Club as a means to finance Disneyland.
-It was an hour-long afternoon variety show featuring a cast of young kids and teens known as “Mouseketeers” who donned the famous Mickey Mouse ear hats.
+Long before there Hannah Montana, Wizards of Wizardly Place, Lizzie McGuire, and Tricked, Disney aired The Mickey Mouse Club to finance Disneyland.
+The hour-long afternoon variety show featured a cast of young kids and teens known as “Mouseketeers” who donned the famous Mickey Mouse ear hats.
 The cast performed skits, comedies, and musical performances.

 Some cast members like Darlene Gillespie and Annette Funicello also starred in dramatic serials.
 For instance, the popular Hardy Boys starred Tim Considine and Tommy Kirk.
 Other major serials include Spin and Marty, Corky and White Shadow, and Annette.
-Of course, there were plenty of Disney cartoons.
+Of course, the program also showed plenty of Disney cartoons.

 There were different themes each day: